-Speaking of time, many times people put off church for other “more important” things, do you?
+A lot of times people put off church for other “more important” things, do you?
+They are like the people in the parable.
 Like the certain man who made a great supper, the Lord sets aside a time every week for us to worship with Him.
 Actually, His time is pretty flexible.
 The Lord’s worship can be done at times other than 1000 on Sunday morning if you really do have to work, you have weekend duty, you are on alert or something you really cannot get out of.
-But, where are your priorities?
-Is a football game, a fishing trip or just plain sleeping in the “reason” for your failing to show for the great supper?
-When you fail to plan ahead, you plan to fail.
-So always plan ahead and plan for success, that way you will never fail to show for the great supper.
-That is one of the big lessons of Jesus’ parable in the Gospel today.
-All the men in the story that made excuses were showing where their priorities truly lay and that was with mammon and not God.
+The key element here is prioritization.
+If you really do believe Christ’s word and He is important to you then you will make that time out of your week to worship Him.

-The Gospel is about more than just going to church, it is about priorities.
-We need to put the things that are really important in the list of things to do above the things that are not really important.
+The Gospel is about more than just going to church, it is about prioritization.
+It calls us to put the things that are really important in the list of things to do above the things that are not really important.
+It all goes back to the want versus need issue.
+Two different words, often used interchangeably by people, but this is incorrect.
 We need to think about what is important to us and to God.
 Sometimes they are different.
 Then, we need the Holy Ghost to get our priorities in order.

 So, what we need to do is ask the Holy Ghost for help to make God’s agenda ours; thus when we please God, we please ourselves.
 A win – win situation.
-And it will make us far happier people as a result, which is what God’s plan is for us all along.
-Whenever He tells us not to do something, it is to make us happy not sad.
-He never wants us to be sad, to the contrary, He wants us to be happy.
-But unlike us, He really does know what will make us happy, and that is to follow His Will.
-But until we get that thought into our hearts, souls and minds, we will never be truly happy.
+And it will make us far happier people as a result, which is what God’s plan is for us all along

 If we do not make time for God, how do we expect Him to make time for us?
 If we will not diligently study the lessons He has left for us, how can we expect to know what He wants us to do?